Quality of education is now the highest priority in preparing children for the 21st century.

 Only one-third of the world has achieved the goal of education for all, with only half of the countries attaining universal primary enrolment.
 Globally, children from the poorest households are five times more likely to be out of school than those from the wealthiest.

-children graduated from our award-winning schools across eight countries in Asia and Sub-Saharan Africa, and our globally-recognised model has been adopted by numerous governments worldwide.
+children have graduated from our award-winning schools in Bangladesh, and our learning models have been adopted by governments worldwide.

-youth across Bangladesh are currently engaged in reading, socialising and learning through our adolescent clubs, mobile libraries and multi-purpose learning centres.
+students and people across Bangladesh engage in reading, socialising and learning through our schools, adolescent clubs and multi-purpose learning centres.

 WHAT WE DO